Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Results

 \subsubsection{Hemoglobin and Red Blood Cells}

 Next we moved onto biological samples.
 First, we looked at the spectroscopy of a hemoglobin sample prepared with 9 mM of bovine hemoglobin lyophilized powder (Sigma-Aldrich H2500) in phosphate buffer solution.

-Then we imaged a droplet of whole blood placed on a poly-L-lysine coated microscope slide with a glass coverslip.
+Second, we imaged a droplet of whole blood placed on a poly-L-lysine coated microscope slide with a glass coverslip.
 The whole blood used was acquired from healthy donors by venipuncture by Dr. Liszt Madruga of the Department of Chemical Engineering (CSU) working under Prof. Matt Kipper of the Departments of Chemical \& Biological Engineering (CSU) and Prof. Ketul Popat of the Department of Mechanical Engineering (CSU).
 The protocol followed was approved by the Colorado State University Institutional Review Board.

 \paragraph{Time-Domain Spectroscopy of Hemoglobin}